-Foothills derives around 80% of its revenue from butter and 15% from ice cream.
+Foothills derives around 65% of its revenue from butter and 25% from ice cream.
 Ice cream margins are 40-50% while butter margins are significantly lower at 2% for generic butter and up to 30% for flavored butter.
 Most of the butter produced is private label for supermarkets, with the remainder being specialized, flavored product.
 Butter is considered a commodity product with very low margins, a factor compounded by the strength of supermarkets in private label negotiations.
 Butter can last up to 5 years and ice cream up to 18 months with proper storage.

 Foothills serves customers through a large grocery retail and food service network spanning across Western Canada, with a new modern production facility located in Calgary, Alberta, supported by two storage and distribution facilities in Edmonton, Alberta, and Kelowna, BC.
 Foothills' Calgary headquarters, located at 2825 Bonnybrook Road SE, include the manufacturing plant, warehouse and distribution facility, and office space for administrative and management personnel.
 The Edmonton and Kelowna facilities are ideally located to streamline Foothills' distribution capabilities in Northern Alberta and central B.C., so that customers receive their products in top quality and with minimum risk of spoilage.
-All real estate is owned directly by Foothills itself.
+All real estate is owned directly by Foothills itself, with the exception of the Kelowna warehouse which was sold in 2023 and is now a lease.